nealbarshes/nealbarshes.github.io/LegAmputation/index.md

 16. TWO sets of everyone’s gloves<br>
 17. Coviden smoke evacuator Bovie<br>
 18. 50-50 mix of 1% lidocaine and 0.25% marcaine (no epinephrine)<br>
-19. Hibiclens soap for skin prep of open surfaces.
+19. Hibiclens soap for skin prep of open surfaces.<br>
 20. ChloraPrep™ for intact skin surfaces, to groin or level of nerve catheters.